In 1819, Governor Macquarie had decided that there should be a permanent settlement in the south, and so he granted land to nine other settlers.

 Property in Sutton Forest

 There were 238 properties in Sutton Forest, 73% of which were occupied by residents.
 Of these, 45% were owned outright by the people that lived there, and 26% were currently on their way to owning their home.
 The average weekly rent in Sutton Forest was about $220, while the average monthly mortgage payment was $2,394.
-Roughly 40% of the household income was dedicated to mortgage payments.
+On average, 40% of the household income was dedicated to mortgage payments.
+In Sutton Forest, 71% of properties were free standing houses, and 0% were units or apartments.
 14% of households had no internet.

 Unless noted, demographic data sets are from the 2016 Australian Census.
 Copyright of demographic related data resides with Commonwealth of Australia.
 Used with permission.